 All parents and guardians must keep the program informed of any changes in a student's legal/living status and of the results of all judicial and administrative proceedings concerning the student.
 This information must be given to the Program Manager.
 The Program Manager will disseminate this information to the appropriate school personnel.

 ENTRANCE AND EXIT INTERVIEW

-All students entering and leaving the Amesbury Academy Charter Public School are required to participate in an exit interview with the Guidance Counselor and Principal or designee.
+All students entering and leaving AIHS are required to participate in an exit interview with the Guidance Counselor and Principal or designee.

 GRIEVANCE POLICY